 - Bikes retail for $2,500 plus taxes and fees, and you must purchase the bike in one transaction with your Amex Platinum in order to qualify for the savings

 On the fitness front, this complements the existing Equinox credits that the card offers.
-The Amex Platinum offers up to $300 in Equinox statement credits annually, broken down as a monthly $25 credit.
+The Amex Platinum offers up to $300 in statement credits each year on a digital or club membership at Equinox.
+(Enrollment required)

 My take on the new Amex Platinum benefits